2017 Donald Trump speech in Warsaw: Preparation

-Donald Trump was planned to stop in Poland before the G20 summit in Germany.
+Trump was planning to stop in Poland before the G20 summit in Germany.
 Before the event, Poland set up a stage at the downtown Warsaw square for the event and deployed security in preparing for the U.S. president's visit.
 There were colorful posters on the streets to invite people to attend the event and hung signs showing traffic diversions that indicated the place where Trump would stay during his visit to Warsaw.
 Ruling politicians and pro-government activists also planned to bus in groups of people to attend the event for ensuring a warm welcome for Trump.

 Contents and delivery

 Energy trade deal

-Donald Trump began his speech by proclaiming America's eagerness to consolidate the partnership with Poland.
+Trump began his speech by proclaiming America's eagerness to consolidate the partnership with Poland.
 He called for stronger trade and commerce ties between the two countries and pledged to provide alternative energy to address Poland's reliance on a sole energy supplier.

 Trade between the United States and Poland has risen steadily over the past few years, and Trump's speech shows his commitment to continuing to push for economic progress between the two countries.
 Trump was signaling a move to reduce Poland's dependence on Russia since it had been importing Russian gas as a primary energy source.
 On June 7, the United States initiated an action to send Poland its first natural gas, which was said to be the turning point in Poland's efforts to end its reliance on Russian coal.
 So both the move and the speech directly challenged Russia's dominant position in the European gas markets while announcing the US economic alliance with Poland.

 Remembrance and praise

-Trump spoke highly of the spirit of the Polish for defending the freedom and independence of the country several times at the speech, notably the unity of Poles against the oppression of communism.
-He applauded the Poles' prevailing spiritual determination, and recalled the gather of the Poles in 1979 that created the famous chant: "We want God."
+Trump spoke highly of the spirit of the Polish for defending the freedom and independence of the country several times in the speech, notably the unity of Poles against the oppression of communism.
+He applauded the Poles' prevailing spiritual determination, and recalled the gathering of the Poles in 1979 that created the famous chant: "We want God."

-The incident was evoked by Pope John Paul II in his return to Poland when he gave the speech to more than a million Polish people that shook the position of the atheistic communists in Poland.
-The event created a series of solidarity movement until the fall of the Berlin Wall in 1989.
+The incident was evoked by Pope John Paul II in his return to Poland when he gave a speech to more than a million Polish people that shook the position of the atheistic communists in Poland.
+The event created a series of solidarity movements until the fall of the Berlin Wall in 1989.